-To act as the Council's statutory Head of Paid Service pursuant to section 4 Local Government and Housing Act 1989 and carry out the responsibilities assigned to the Head of Paid Service under the Council's Constitution generally.

-Where they consider it appropriate to do so, to prepare a report to the authority setting out their proposals as to:

-- a) the manner in which the discharge by the authority of their different functions is co-ordinated; - b) the number and grades of staff required by the authority for the discharge of their functions; - c) the organisation of the authority's staff; - d) the appointment and proper management of the authority's staff.

-To be responsible for and take action in relation to corporate strategy, policy initiatives and integrated planning and service delivery.

-The corporate management of the Council and, specifically:

-- a) Advice to the Council on the Policy Framework - b) Preparation of, and consultation on, the draft of the Forward Plan on a monthly basis - c) The responsibility for the discharge of the Council's functions in implementation of statutory and non-statutory plans including the modernisation, collation, indexation and publication of policies and practices of the Council within the evolving Policy Framework as the Full Council and the Executive shall determine.
+- a.
+To act as the Council's statutory Head of Paid Service pursuant to section 4 Local Government and Housing Act 1989 and carry out the responsibilities assigned to the Head of Paid Service under the Council's Constitution generally. - b.
+Where they consider it appropriate to do so, to prepare a report to the authority setting out their proposals as to: - a) the manner in which the discharge by the authority of their different functions is co-ordinated; - b) the number and grades of staff required by the authority for the discharge of their functions; - c) the organisation of the authority's staff; - d) the appointment and proper management of the authority's staff. - c.
+To be responsible for and take action in relation to corporate strategy, policy initiatives and integrated planning and service delivery. - d.
+The corporate management of the Council and, specifically: - a) Advice to the Council on the Policy Framework - b) Preparation of, and consultation on, the draft of the Forward Plan on a monthly basis - c) The responsibility for the discharge of the Council's functions in implementation of statutory and non-statutory plans including the modernisation, collation, indexation and publication of policies and practices of the Council within the evolving Policy Framework as the Full Council and the Executive shall determine.

+- e.
 As required to exercise any function delegated to any other officer of the Council, with the exception of those functions delegated exclusively to the Council's Chief Finance Officer (s151 Officer) or the Monitoring Officer.
-Further, in the event of any dispute or doubt as to the delegated powers of any other Designated Officer, the Chief Executive shall have the authority to determine which Designated Officer is to exercise that power.

-The authority to institute, defend or settle any legal proceedings or arbitration where urgent action is needed to protect the interests of the Council.

-The power to determine that an emergency has occurred, namely, an event or situation which threatens serious damage to human welfare or to the environment in the Borough or war or terrorism which threatens serious damage to the security of the United Kingdom.

-The power to incur expenditure and take any necessary action within local authority statutory functions, including jointly with other authorities, in the event of an emergency.

-To nominate other senior officers of the Council, whether orally or in writing, to take administrative decisions in the event of an emergency.

-In the event that the Chief Executive is absent or unable to act for any reason, the Deputy Chief Executive may exercise these powers.
-In the event that the Deputy Chief Executive is absent or unable to act for any reason, the powers in paragraphs g. h. & i above may be exercised by any other chief officer who is available to act.

-To take urgent Key Decisions in place of the Executive in accordance with the Cabinet (Executive) Procedure Rules at Part .

-In the event that all members of the Cabinet are removed from office, to exercise all

-Executive functions in consultation with the Mayor until a new Cabinet has been appointed.
+Further, in the event of any dispute or doubt as to the delegated powers of any other Designated Officer, the Chief Executive shall have the authority to determine which Designated Officer is to exercise that power. - f.
+The authority to institute, defend or settle any legal proceedings or arbitration where urgent action is needed to protect the interests of the Council. - g.
+The power to determine that an emergency has occurred, namely, an event or situation which threatens serious damage to human welfare or to the environment in the Borough or war or terrorism which threatens serious damage to the security of the United Kingdom. - h.
+The power to incur expenditure and take any necessary action within local authority statutory functions, including jointly with other authorities, in the event of an emergency. - i.
+To nominate other senior officers of the Council, whether orally or in writing, to take administrative decisions in the event of an emergency. - j.
+In the event that the Chief Executive is absent or unable to act for any reason, either Strategic Director may exercise these powers.
+In the event that both Strategic Directors are absent or unable to act for any reason, the powers in paragraphs g. h. & i above may be exercised by any Statutory Officer who is available to act. - k.
+To take urgent Key Decisions in place of the Executive in accordance with the Cabinet (Executive) Procedure Rules at Part 3. - I. In the event that all members of the Cabinet are removed from office, to exercise all Executive functions in consultation with the Mayor until a new Cabinet has been appointed. - m.
+To discharge the functions of Electoral Registration Officer, electoral Returning

-To discharge the functions of Electoral Registration Officer, electoral Returning Officer in local elections and Acting Returning Officer in parliamentary elections.
+Officer in local elections and Acting Returning Officer in parliamentary elections.